 Investment Property Expenses

-In a practical sense, the Investment Property expenses we have are likely to be similar to other Home Expenses and Services & Utilities expenses, with the exception of Agent Fees and Repairs & Maintenance expenses.
-Some of your Investment Property expenses, including things like council rates and strata fees are not really negotiable.
+In a practical sense, the Investment Property expenses we have are likely to be similar to other Home Expenses and Services & Utility expenses, with the exception of Agent Fees and Repairs & Maintenance expenses.
+Some of your Investment Property expenses, including things like council rates and strata fees, are not really negotiable.

-So for tips on reducing spend on most Investment Property expenses refer to the other expense sub categories under Home spending or have a look at our tips for Services & Utilities.
+So for tips on reducing spending on most Investment Property expenses refer to the other expense subcategories under Home spending or have a look at our tips for Services & Utilities.

 To save money on Agent Fees:

 Contact agents in your local area and check to see what they charge.
-To shortcut this process you can try and online service like LocalAgentFimder or Open Agenr.
+To shortcut this process you can try and online services like LocalAgentFinder or Open Agent.
 Most charge a set percentage of the rent on your investment property.
 Typically this will be about 10%, but you’ll find agents charging as little as 4% and as much as 15%.
 In our experience service levels vary significantly between different agents – so price won’t be the only thing to consider when selecting an agent.